Western Carolina Catamounts men's basketball: Mark Prosser (2018-2021)

 Mark Prosser was hired to succeed Larry Hunter on March 27, 2018.
 After leading the team to a 7-25 record in his first season, Prosser led the Catamounts to a 19-12 record during the 2019-20 season.
 The 12 win improvement was the second-most in Division I. The Catamounts were set to compete in a postseason tournament before the COVID-19 pandemic canceled all postseason basketball tournaments.
 After leading the team to an 11-16 record during the 2020-21 season, Prosser accepted the head coaching job at Winthrop.

-Justin Gray (2021-)
+Justin Gray (2021-2024)

+On April 13, 2021, former Wake Forest standout Justin Gray was hired as Prosser's successor, the 19th head coach in program history.
+Leading the team to a 11-21 record in his first season, Gray turned a corner and led the Catamounts to a 18-16 record and 4th place finish in the Southern Conference, their best finish since 2014-15.
+Gray again led the Catamounts to a 4th place finish in the Southern Conference in his third year, finishing with a 22-10 record during the 2023-24 season.
+The 22 wins were the most in a season for the Catamounts since 2009-10.
+After a successful three-year stint, Gray accepted the head coaching job at Coastal Carolina.

+Tim Craft (2024-present)

-On April 13, 2021, former Wake Forest standout Justin Gray was hired to succeed Prosser as the 19th head coach in program history.
+On March 13, 2024, Tim Craft was hired from Gardner-Webb to become the next head coach, succeeding Gray.

 Facilities

 Breese Gymnasium served as the home of Catamounts basketball until 1956.
 The team moved into the larger Reid Gymnasium the next year and played there until 1986.
 The success under Jim Gudger, combined with the compacted seating, gave a home-court advantage to the Catamounts.
 The Catamounts moved to the Ramsey Center in 1986 and have played there since.
 The Ramsey Center was dedicated in front of a still-record crowd of 8,114 when the Catamounts hosted N.C.
 State on December 6, 1986.
 In addition to hosting N.C.
 State, the Catamounts have also hosted Kansas, Florida State, and South Carolina in the Ramsey Center.